gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 **How It Works:**

-- The form's `action` attribute points to `form.php`, which means that the form data will be submitted to the same script.
+- The form's `action` attribute points to `form.php`, meaning the form data will be submitted to the same script.
 - The `method="post"` attribute specifies that the form data will be sent via the POST method.
 - The PHP script at the top of `form.php` processes the form data.
 It checks if the form has been submitted using `$_SERVER["REQUEST_METHOD"] == "POST"`.
-- The `$_POST` superglobal is used to collect the data entered into the form. `$_POST['name']` and `$_POST['email']` capture the data from the input fields.
+- The `$_POST` superglobal collects the data entered into the form. `$_POST['name']` and `$_POST['email']` capture the data from the input fields.
-- `htmlspecialchars` is used to prevent security vulnerabilities like cross-site scripting (XSS) by converting special characters to HTML entities.
+- `htmlspecialchars` prevents security vulnerabilities like cross-site scripting (XSS) by converting special characters to HTML entities.
 - The script checks if the name and email fields are filled out.
 If they are, it echoes a greeting and the email address; if not, it prints an error message.

-This basic example demonstrates creating a simple HTML form and processing its data with PHP.
+This example demonstrates creating a simple HTML form and processing its data with PHP.
 It's a common pattern in web development for user data collection and handling.

 ## Working with Password Hashing